Wix vs. WordPress vs. Squarespace: Which Online Website Builder is Best For SEO?

 If you are grappling with which online website builder platform to use, you may want to consider SEO as a leading criterion.
 When it comes to website platforms, there are distinct differences—especially when it comes to their ability to rank in search results.

-Although there are many website building platforms out there, the choices often boil down to a three-way comparison: Wix vs. Squarespace vs. WordPress.
-While each of these platforms comes with its own pros and cons, this post addresses which content management system solution offers the best SEO support.
+Although there are many website-building platforms out there, the choices often boil down to a three-way comparison: Wix vs. Squarespace vs. WordPress.
+While each platform has pros and cons, this post addresses which content management system solution offers the best SEO support.

 Let’s find out!